Resolution ER1-23F

 Development:

-RMA participated in the ICF engagement process referenced in the GOA response.
-It is disappointing that the response did not directly address the changes requested in the resolution itself.
+RMA participated in the ICF engagement process throughout early 2024, making submissions aligned with the findings of our member survey circulated in March 2024.
+It is disappointing that Municipal Affairs’ response last year did not directly address the changes requested in this resolution nor RMA’s recommendations.

 Municipalities collaborating with one another and with non-municipal entities to deliver certain types of services is a reasonable practice that is not new, and reflects the importance of the non-profit sector in delivering many community services, especially in rural areas.

-However, ICFs are not an appropriate tool to facilitate third-party service agreements; by their nature, they are statutorily required, formal agreements that municipalities must complete with one another.
-Adding third parties to ICF negotiations adds another layer of complexity to the process and leads to legitimate questions as to the appropriate scope, level of involvement of the third party, or unintended consequences of requiring third-party involvement in ICF negotiations:
+However, ICFs are not an appropriate tool to facilitate third-party service agreements; by their very nature, ICFs are statutorily required, formal agreements that municipalities are mandated to complete with one another.
+Adding third parties to ICF negotiations adds another layer of complexity to the process and leads to legitimate questions as to the appropriate scope, level of involvement of the third party, or unintended consequences of requiring third-party involvement in ICF negotiations.

-Clarifying that third-party services should be addressed outside the ICF process will make life easier for both municipalities and non-profits.
-Amending the legislation to specifically clarify this will eliminate the current ambiguity on this issue, and will help ensure that ICF renegotiations are not derailed by third-party service debates; instead, negotiations can be focused on direct municipal services.
+Clarifying that third-party services are better addressed outside of the ICF process will make life easier for both municipalities and non-profit organizations.
+Amending the legislation to specifically clarify this will eliminate the current ambiguity on this issue, and will help ensure that ICF renegotiations are not derailed by debates around third-party services; instead, negotiations can be focused on direct municipal services.

 Provincial Ministries: